 Mount Kenya – Kenya

-Africa’s second tallest peak, Mount Kenya is an ancient dormant volcano covered in bamboo and rainforest home to elephant and buffalo, Afro-alpine moorland, snow and glaciers.
+Africa’s second tallest peak, Mount Kenya is an ancient dormant volcano covered in bamboo and rainforest home to elephants and buffalo, Afro-alpine moorland, snow and glaciers.
 There are three peaks to scale and five different routes to choose from, each taking between five and seven days and requiring a decent degree of fitness and some technical knowledge.

 Fish River Hiking Trail – Namibia